Basel-525k/geofence_foreground_service/README.md

 ## Features

-- **Supports geofencing in foreground as well as background** 💪: The plugin utilizes the Foreground service API to stay running even after killing the app, ensuring all time geofence tracking.
+- **Supports geofencing in foreground as well as background** 💪
-- **Geofence a circular area** 🗺️: You can add an ordinary geofence which is a point surrounded by a given radius.
+- **Geofence a circular area** 🗺️
-- **Geofence a polygon** 🤯: You can add a geofence using a list of coordinates, the system will calculate the center of them and register it, having full polygon support is a WIP 🚧
+- **Geofence a polygon** 🤯 You can add a geofence using a list of coordinates, the system will calculate the center of them and register it, having full polygon support is a WIP 🚧
-- **Notification customization** 🔔: Displaying a notification when running a foreground service is mandatory, you can customize what is being displayed on it (title, content or the icon), the plugin displays the app icon by default.
+- **Notification customization** 🔔: ⚠️**Android**⚠️ Displaying a notification when running a foreground service is mandatory, you can customize what is being displayed on it (title, content or the icon), the plugin displays your app icon by default.

 ## Setup